Last Updated on April 18, 2023

-The Pitbull breed is a versatile type of dog that is popular for their protection of children and property.
+The Pittie breed is a versatile type of dog that is popular for its protection of children and property.

 There are plenty of Pit Bull mixes to go around!
 Here are the 40 most popular Pit Bull designer breeds you can find from a breeder, adoption center, or rescue.

-1. The Labrador Retriever and Pit Bull mix (AKA the Labrabull or Pitador)
+1. The Labrador Retriever and Pitbull mix (AKA Labrabull)

 A popular hybrid between the American Pit Bull Terrier and Labrador Retriever, you get a tough, agile, and muscular pup that is fit with a strong head and a muscular neck.

-The Lab parent makes the Labrabull a low maintenance pup that remains cheerful and pleasant.
+The Lab parent makes the Labrador Pitbull mix a low-maintenance pup that remains cheerful and pleasant.

-If you have children, your Pitador will feel right at home as a family dog, but they may become protective if you’re not careful.
+If you have children, your Labrabull will feel right at home as a family dog, but they may become protective if you’re not careful.
 Socialize them early to avoid unhealthy attachment.

-2. The Siberian Husky and Pitbull mix (AKA the Pitsky or Pusky Bull)
+2. The Siberian Husky and Pitbull mix (AKA Pitsky)

-Another famous mutt, the cross between a Siberian Husky and Pitbull, creates a gorgeous pup that usually inherits their Husky parent’s striking blue eyes.
+Another famous mutt, the cross between a Siberian Husky and Pitbull, creates a gorgeous pup that usually inherits its Husky parent’s striking blue eyes.

-Pitskies can either receive the short hair coat or double coat, so be prepared for a dog that may shed all over your carpets.
+Pitskies can either receive a short hair coat or a double coat, so be prepared for a dog that may shed all over your carpets.

 High-energy and good-natured, these playful dogs don’t like to stop once they get going.
 The Pitsky is perfect for older children, but they may need supervision around children.

-Fearless, hard-working, and true, the German Pit is the recipe for the ultimate guard dog, watchdog, and guardians of homes and children.
+Fearless, hard-working, and true, the German Pit is the recipe for the ultimate guard dog, watchdog, and guardian of homes and children.

 German Sheppits are also not fond of young children, even with the Pit Bull parent, but they are fine interacting with teenagers or young adults.